 King's Road

-You don't need to even venture to any other streets to find great spots for your photos.
-Head westwards along King's Road for literally two minutes and there are some great spots to hit.
 Next to Chelsea Fire Station, there is a long stretch of wall which plays host to a changing series of murals.
-For a long time the street in front of this wall was dug up for roadworks, meaning pictures in front of some awesome murals weren't possible (sob), but the roadworks are now long gone!
+For a long time the street in front of this wall was dug up for roadworks, meaning pictures in front of some awesome murals weren't possible, but the roadworks are now long gone!
 This was the perfect spot for Tori and Shannen, who had told me their favourite areas in London were Camden and Shoreditch, and wanted some of their pictures to have that kind of vibe.

 Across the road from Dovehouse Green you can find The Ivy Chelsea Garden, which often is covered in beautiful flowers, though it can be hard to get pictures there due to all the selfie-seekers trying to do the same.
 Another minute's walk down the street you will find the perfect pink paradise of Peggy Porschen.